Key Takeaways

 - Deterrence Purpose: Punitive damages exist to punish the insurer and deter others from similar conduct, making them a powerful tool against systematic bad faith practices.

 When an insurance company denies your valid claim, the harm goes beyond unpaid benefits.
 The stress, the financial pressure, the sense of betrayal—these are real damages.
 Oklahoma law recognizes this, allowing policyholders to recover compensatory damages for everything caused by the insurer's bad faith.
 But in the worst cases—where insurer conduct is truly outrageous—the law provides something more: punitive damages.
-And in Oklahoma, there's no cap on what a jury can award.
+In Oklahoma, the amount depends on statutory categories, proof level, and constitutional due-process review.

 Understanding Punitive Damages